SCL1334/redisRateLimiter/README.md

 Here I use Fixed Window,  Sliding Log, and  Sliding Window for sample.

-## Usage
+## Setting
 Use ```npm install``` for the dependencies needed.
 There are 3 route for each algorithm sample.
 I perform the race limiters as middleware in Express.
 Each function from ```rateLimiter.js``` has 2 parameter:
 1. Time period (the length of window) in seconds ```(Int)```
 1. Limit of visiting times in the time period ```(Int)```